Cutting Tools

 Bent-handled dressmaker’s shears

 Bent-handled dressmaker’s shears have a bent handle, hence the name, which puts the lower blade at an angle and allows the fabric to lie flat on the cutting surface while cutting.
-These shears come in different lengths of 7″-12″ long, with the shorter ones being the most popular.
+These shears come in different lengths of 7″-12″, with the shorter ones being the most popular.
 I’ve never worked with one of these, but I can see how they can help make the cutting job a lot easier, especially when cutting out larger projects.
-If you’re not careful the fabric will try and move on you when cutting and these shears can help to prevent that.
+If you’re not careful, the fabric will try to move on you when cutting, and these shears can help to prevent that.

 Pinking Shears or Scalloping Shears